diabennd/learn-sql/README.md

 ## SQL Study Notes
-This repository is my personal journal of learning SQL, inspired by courses from Luke Barousse's Youtube channel.
+This repository is my personal journal of learning SQL, inspired by courses from [Luke Barousse](https://www.youtube.com/@LukeBarousse)'s Youtube channel.
 It documents how I started from scratch and gradualy built up my skills to tacle more advanced queries.

----

-## 🎯 Learning Goals
+### 🎯 Learning Goals:
 - Develop a solid understanding of SQL fundamentals
-- Confidently use SQL to perform practical ***  qData Analysis***
+- Confidently use SQL to perform practical **data analysis**
 - Improve my ability to read and write complex queries(JOIN, subquery, aggregation, CTEs, and more)
 - Practice SQL through real-world, project-based datasets

 ## 📚 Courses Followed

-### 1️⃣ SQL for Data Analytics – Learn SQL in 4 Hours
+#### SQL for Data Analytics – Learn SQL in 4 Hours
 **Level:** Beginner
 **Topics learned:**
 - `SELECT`, `FROM`